________________________________________________________________

 - License usage statistics

-- License usage statistics on machines and peripheral devices
+- Statistics on license usage in machines and peripheral devices

 Module 4: Setting up code scanning on GitHub